Quick Answer

 Adjust pricing only after the offer is structurally clear.
 Package around outcomes, then define boundaries in writing: included scope, exclusions, turnaround assumptions, revision policy, and change-order process.

-Where you need market checks, use placeholders like "Add current benchmark after verification" instead of guessing.
+Where you need market checks, verify the current benchmark from source records before using it.
 For each core service, draft three scope tiers, identify the best-fit client type, and attach boundary language to your proposal template.

 Target outcome for this step: one repackaged service, one pricing update ready for new clients, and one boundary clause added to your standard terms.